theRealDyer/tidy-talk-web-app/README.md

-# Some of the files/folders _not_ uploaded to remote repo, i.e., contain sensitive info and hence are part of .gitignore:
+Some of the files/folders _not_ uploaded to remote repo, i.e., contain sensitive info and hence are part of .gitignore:
 * node_modules/ (would need installing on fresh local copy)
-* .env (contains environment variables including API key)
+* .env (contains environment variables including API key) Env variables can probably be stored in firebase to ensure a fully working package.